repiexelated/NBT/src/test/resources/ABOUT_TEST_DATA.md

   interesting because it's the largest chunk section found in a random world's region file having a bits per index of 7.

+# Chunk Mover Samples

+### single_start_record_with_all_xz_fields
+A hand curated structure start (single record) that is defined for two chunk locations so one can be read, moved to the location of the other, and validated with a simple equality check.

+The POST_MOVE_CLIPPED file is the result of moving to chunk 0 0 which clips the structure on the r.0.0 region boundary.

+The POST_MOVE_NOCLIP file is the result of moving to chunk 0 0 without a clipping region defined.

 # Region Files

 ## Older versions